CheckiO/checkio-empire-battle-craft/info/description.md

 ... commands user to attack any enemy that gets into its attacking range.

-**Prints** feel free to user _print_ function a see every script output at the right pannel of battle replays.
+**Prints**.
+Feel free to user _print_ function and see every script's output at the right pannel of battle replays.

 **Your main goal is to destroy the enemy center**.